agent:// Protocol

 - Invokes using the agent's preferred transport

 No central registry.
 DNS-based.
 Works like the web.
+Resolvers must block private, loopback, and link-local IP ranges to prevent SSRF.

 Conformance Levels